aws-neuron/aws-neuron-sdk/src/examples/tensorflow/bert_demo/README.md

 ## Running the inference demo
-NOTE : Please make sure you update the Neuron software to the latest version before continuing with this demo.

 ### Launching the BERT demo server
 On your inf1.2xlarge, activate the updated conda environment for tensorflow-neuron :